Harry Anderson Cause Of Death: ‘Night Court’ Actor Found Dead In His Home, No Known History Of Health Issues

 Best known for his role on the 1980s sitcom Night Court, Anderson received three Emmy nominations for his role as Judge Harry Stone.

-As Best of New Orleansnoted, Anderson was a longtime New Orleans resident and was often seen walking in the French Quarter in his trademark fedora, tie, and suspenders.
+As Best of New Orleans noted, Anderson was a longtime New Orleans resident and was often seen walking in the French Quarter in his trademark fedora, tie, and suspenders.
 Anderson became critical of the city’s leadership and direction in the wake of Hurricane Katrina and ultimately left to live in North Carolina.

 There were no publicly known health issues for Harry Anderson, though he had lived a quieter life since Night Court‘s run ended, continuing to perform on a daily basis but a bit further from the spotlight.